-- Trawl survey estimates of Aleutian Islands biomass are highly variable.
-The 2006 survey estimate of Aleutian Islands biomass decreased 36% relative to the 2004 survey.
-The planned 2008 survey was not conducted.
+- 1) Trawl survey estimates of Aleutian Islands biomass are highly variable.
 The 2010 survey increased 25% relative to the 2006 survey, the 2012 survey decreased 70% relative to the 2010 survey, and the most recent 2014 survey increased 161% relative to the 2012 survey.
-It is noted that all areas in the Aleutian Islands showed increases in the 2014 survey. - 2) Under an $F{40\%}$ harvest strategy and assuming SSL RPA catch reductions in 2015 and 2016, female spawning biomass is projected to be above $B{40\%}$ in 2015 and 2016, but drop below $B{40\%}$ in 2017-2018, thereafter, staying above $B{40\%}$ after 2018 (Fig. 17.21 and Table 17.16 Scenarios 1 and 2).
-If SSL RPA catch reductions are in place beyond 2016, expected female spawning biomass levels would be higher than projected after 2016. - 3) The model's predicted survey biomass trend is very conservative relative to the 2004, 2010, and 2014 observed bottom trawl survey biomass values. - 4) The 2012 and 2013 fishery data are dominated by the 2006 and 2007 year classes and the 2013 fishery data show significant numbers of 4 year olds of the 2009 year class (Table 17.4). - 5) The 2012 survey age composition is dominated by 3 and 5-year olds of the 2009 and 2007 year classes, respectively.
-The bottom trawl surveys have been a consistently good indicator of incoming year class strengths. - 6) Currently we estimate the 1999 year class to be one of the largest in the time series (but with a moderate degree of uncertainty: CV=17%.
-Most recently the 2006 year class is estimated to be relatively strong, also with a moderate degree of uncertainty: CV=18%.
+It is noted that all areas in the Aleutian Islands showed increases in the 2014 survey. - 2) The model's predicted survey biomass trend is very conservative relative to the 2004, 2010, and 2014 observed bottom trawl survey biomass values. - 3) Under an $F{40\%}$ harvest strategy and assuming SSL RPA catch reductions in 2016, female spawning biomass is projected to be above $B{40\%}$ in 2016-2018, but drop below $B{40\%}$ in 2019, thereafter, staying above $B{40\%}$ through 2028 (Fig. 17.20 and Table 17.16 Scenarios 1 and 2).
+If SSL RPA catch reductions are in place beyond 2016, expected female spawning biomass levels would be higher than projected after 2016. - 4) The 2014 fishery data are dominated by the 2011 year class, and show significant numbers of 5 year olds of the 2009 year class (Table 17.4). - 5) The 2014 survey age composition is dominated by 3 and 4-year olds of the 2011 and 2010 year classes, and 7 and 8-year olds of the 2007 and 2006 year olds.
+The bottom trawl surveys have been a consistently good indicator of incoming year class strengths.

 We believe the current accepted model configuration (Model 1) which was favorably reviewed by a CIE panel, provides an improved assessment of BSAI Atka mackerel relative to past model configurations.
-Given the current moderate stock size, an above average 2006 year class, and preliminary indications of good recruitment from the 2009 and 2010 year classes, the maximum permissible is acceptable for Atka mackerel.
-We note that the maximum permissible reference fishing mortality rate ( $F{ABC}$ ) is higher than the natural mortality rate.
-This is due to the fact that estimated fishery selectivity-at-age is significantly older than the maturity-at-age.
-That is, the fishery targets the older mature portion of the population that had opportunities to spawn.
-Actual fishing mortality rates have been below $F{ABC}$ .
-For perspective, a plot of relative harvest rate ( $F_t/F{35\%}$ ) versus relative female spawning biomass ( $B_t/B{35\%}$ ) is shown in Figure 17.22.
-For all of the time series (including the 2014 data point), the current assessment estimates that relative harvest rates have been below 1, and the relative spawning biomass rates have been greater than 1.0.
+Given the current moderate stock size, an above average 2006 year class, and preliminary indications of good recruitment from the 2009, 2010, and 2011 year classes, the maximum permissible is acceptable for Atka mackerel.
+We note that the maximum permissible reference fishing mortality rate (F{ABC}) which had previously been higher than the natural mortality rate, is equivalent to the natural mortality rate in the current assessment.
+This is due to the fact that previously estimated fishery selectivity-at-age was significantly older than the maturity-at-age.
+The recent fishery has targeted younger year classes, and the fishery selectivity-at-age is more in line with maturity-at-age.
+Actual fishing mortality rates have been below F{ABC} .
+For perspective, a plot of relative harvest rate ($F_t/F{35\%}$) versus relative female spawning biomass ($B_t/B{35\%}$) is shown in Figure 17.21.
+For all of the time series (including the 2015 data point), the current assessment estimates that relative harvest rates have been below 1, and the relative spawning biomass rates have been greater than 1.0.

-The 2015 yield associated with the Tier 3a maximum permissible $F{ABC}$ fishing mortality rate of 0.403 is 106,000 t, which is our 2015 ABC recommendation for BSAI Atka mackerel.
+The 2016 yield associated with the Tier 3a maximum permissible F{ABC} fishing mortality rate of 0.30 is 90,340 t, which is our 2016 ABC recommendation for BSAI Atka mackerel.

-The 2016 yield associated with the Tier 3a maximum permissible $F{ABC}$ fishing mortality rate and assuming 2015 catch reductions, is 98,137 t, which is our 2016 ABC recommendation for BSAI Atka mackerel.
+The 2017 yield associated with the Tier 3a maximum permissible F{ABC} fishing mortality rate and assuming 2016 catch reductions, is 85,840 t, which is our 2017 ABC recommendation for BSAI Atka mackerel.

-The 2015 ABC recommendation is 65% higher relative to the Council's 2014 ABC, and is 64% higher relative to the projections from last year's assessment for 2015.
-These increases are consistent with improved stock abundance trend, the fishery and survey age composition data, and projected increases in female spawning stock biomass through 2016.
+The 2016 ABC recommendation is 15% lower relative to the Council's 2015 ABC, and is 8% lower relative to the projections from last year's assessment for 2016.
+These decreases are consistent with the fishery and survey age composition data, and the increased selectivity of younger ages resulting in a lower $F{40\%}$ reference fishing mortality rate.